sje30/schol2018/innovations.md

 research materials (data, computer programs, reagents) should be shared upon publication of the corresponding articles.
-Although these policies should increase data availability and reuse, the current compliance rates are quite low [Federer et al 2018].
+Although these policies should increase data availability and reuse, the current compliance rates are quite low [@Federer2018-qg].
 Given that it can take considerable time and effort (for both researchers and journals) to ensure data is appropriately shared, these low-uptake rates are perhaps expected.
 To reward authors for this work, "data